+4.1.
+Collection

-- 4.1.
-Collection - 4.1.1 Personal Information other than Sensitive Information.
+4.1.1 Personal Information other than Sensitive Information.

 IAHA will not collect personal information (other than sensitive information) unless the information is reasonably necessary for one or more of IAHA's functions or activities.
-IAHA will only collect personal information from those individuals who are members of IAHA, members of the Board of IAHA or employees.
+IAHA will only collect personal information from those individuals who are members of IAHA, members of the Board of IAHA or employees or representatives of IAHA.